 Medicine, and a Research Fellowship in Special Education at Vanderbilt

-University’s Peabody School of Education.
+University’s Peabody College of Education and Human Development.
 Dr. Frea created the autism training

 programs at Cal State Los Angeles’ Charter School of Education.
 The program

 includes a Masters degree in autism, as well as a certification program for

 teachers.
 This became the largest program of its kind in the U.S., with

 significant federal grant funding.
 Dr. Frea also created Autism Spectrum

 Therapies, one of the largest agencies in the country serving children on the

 autism spectrum.
 Dr. Frea has served on federal grant review boards, national

 and state advisory boards, and on editorial boards for numerous research

 journals.
 He is active in parent support organizations, as well as community